MissStrong/ICD2O/Notes/Unit 2/Note 03 - Custom Functions.md

 ![](../../Images/Function2.png)

-We can create a function that calculates the slope of a line and we can use that to draw only lines with positive slopes.
-Since we need to know the two coordinates in order to calculate the slope, we need parameters for them.
+If we want to draw only lines with positive slopes, we can create a custom function that calculates the slope of a line.
+Since we need to know the two coordinates in order to calculate the slope, we need parameters for the custom function.
+The slope will be the return value.

 ```js
 function setup() {